Reporting shadow economy activity (tax evasion)

 - employers paying employees in cash under an 'off the books' arrangement so as to evade tax and PRSI liabilities

-- working or running a business whilst at the same time falsely claiming job-seekers benefit from the Department of Social Protection
+- working or running a business whilst at the same time falsely claiming job-seekers benefit from the Department of Employment Affairs and Social Protection (DEASP)

 - non-operation of the Value-Added Tax (VAT) system